mnocerino23/Michael-Nocerino-Data-Science-Portfolio/README.md

 4. Winner's Circle (Board Game) Strategy Analysis

 The goal of this project was to determine the best horses to bet on and devise a stratgey for the board game Winner's Circle.
 I entered all of the horse cards in the game into a csv with the length of each horses run depending on the dice roll.
 I wrote a program to simulate a round of Winner's Circle taking into account the rules and restrictions of the game, ran it 100,000 times, and calculated win percentages for every horse.
-I then investigated whether the difference in win percentage between horses is statistically significant and what features correlate with a high win percentage.
+I then investigated whether there is a large difference in win percentage between horses and what features correlate with a high win percentage.

 Technologies Used: Python (Pandas, Seaborn)